Solar thermal systems use heat from the sun to make hot water for homes and buildings.

 In Short

-- Then, transfer the heat into a water tank.
+- Transfer the heat into a water tank

-In the end, this simple process turns sunlight into clean, reliable heat for homes.
+In the end, solar thermal turns sunlight into clean, reliable heat for your home.